nexlanglxm/climate-data-analysis/project1/README.md

-# Project Idea: Simulating CrossFit workout performance
+# Project Idea: Simulating high intensity fitness programme workout performance

 ## Phenomenon

-CrossFit workout performance; which can be measured in terms of various variables like time taken to complete a workout, number of repetitions completed in a given exercise, heart rate, and perceived workout difficulty.
+High intensity fitness programme  workout performance; which can be measured in terms of various variables like time taken to complete a workout, number of repetitions completed in a given exercise, heart rate, and perceived workout difficulty.

 ## Variables